The co-governance project run by LabGov

 What’s the meaning of co-governance?

-Co-governance is a multi-stakeholder approach to the management of urban commons, based on resource pooling and cooperation among social innovators, public authorities, businesses, civil society organizations, and knowledge institutions.
+Co-governance is a multi-stakeholder approach to the management of urban commons.
+It is based on resource pooling and cooperation among the actors of the quintuple helix model, i.e. social innovators, public authorities, businesses, civil society organizations, and knowledge institutions.
 Compared to the traditional public and public/private governance, it implies a new, more active, and inclusive role of local communities, that engage in a shared decision-making process by partnering with other relevant actors.

 Shifting from the co-governance of urban commons to the City as a Commons

 The co-governance of common urban assets, such as environmental, cultural, and digital goods, is shared, collaborative and polycentric when managed through contractual or institutionalized public-private-community partnerships.
 Thus, we identify the Co-City as an infrastructure on which participants, constantly guided by principles of distributive justice, can share resources, engage in collective decision-making and co-production of shared urban resources and services, supported by open data and technology.